bachopp/autograder/README.md

 developing frontend for autograder system @ UiS

+# requirements:

+* npm
+* node.js

 # Instructions

 You need to install npm and run:

 $ npm install

+this will install dependencies locally

+# Modifications

-to compile your React code run :
+To compile your JSX, CommonJS run:

 $ npm start

-compiled JavaScript should be in /build while source in /web
+Compiled code is located in web/public, while source is in web/src

 more info at [facebook.github.io](https://facebook.github.io/react/docs/getting-started.html)